-- 4.1 The Service's Performance and Programme Board receives a quarterly review of performance against the Service's Key Performance Indicators (KPIs).
+4.1 The Service's Performance and Programme Board receives a quarterly review of performance against the Service's Key Performance Indicators (KPIs).
 The Board is responsible for monitoring and reviewing progress against performance targets and ensuring that action to improve performance is taken wherever possible if targets are not being met.
-The quarterly reviews are presented to the Performance and Overview Committee. - 4.2 The 2022-23 Corporate Performance Scorecard for the year is shown below.
+The quarterly reviews are presented to the Performance and Overview Committee.